Establish an Infrastructure of Early Supports for Chronically Absent Students...

 In addition to the principal, other attendance team members may include social workers, community liaisons, student support staff, school nurses, attendance teachers, and school-based mentors.

-The NYC Success Mentors Corps Guide provides detailed information about how to implement attendance teams in your schools.
+The NYC Principals' Guide provides detailed information about how to implement attendance teams in your schools.

 Note: The attendance team's focus needs be on ongoing, positive engagement.
 Therefore, this team should not be responsible for any enforcement procedures.